Jutho/TensorOperations.jl/docs/src/index.md

     vector are supported.
 This facilitates tensor contractions where one of the operands is e.g. a diagonal matrix of singular values or eigenvalues, which are returned as a `Vector` by Julia's `eigen` or `svd` method.
-*   Support for `CuArray` objects if used together with CuArrays.jl, by relying on (and thus providing a high level interface into) NVidia's [cuTENSOR](https://developer.nvidia.com/cutensor) library.
+*   Support for `CuArray` objects if used together with CUDA.jl, by relying on (and thus providing a high level interface into) NVidia's [cuTENSOR](https://developer.nvidia.com/cutensor) library.
 *   Implementation can easily be extended to other types, by overloading a small set of